mstykt/spring-ai-chat-client-api/README.md

 <br>

 ```
-shell:>q "where is capital city of France"
+shell:>q "What is the capital of France?"
 The capital city of France is Paris.
 ```